 Click to check the latest prices on Coozies on Amazon.

 If it’s a hot festival, then you’ll need to see if you can buy any ice.
-At Coachella festival, in the Palm Desert in California, there was an ice man who came round on a cart.
+At Coachella Festival, in the Palm Desert in California, there was an ice man who came round on a cart.
+This was an amazing way to stay cool at festivals.
 At Glastonbury, I’ve never seen any ice for sale.
 So, I’m at a loss.

 The worst thing you can do is leave the booze in your tent to boil.